muhammadghazali/kabam-kernel/README.md

 template [engines](http://expressjs.com/api.html#app.engine), [locals](http://expressjs.com/api.html#app.locals)
 and [other](http://expressjs.com/api.html#app-settings) settings.
 In code it is called [after settng logging middleware and port](https://github.com/mykabam/kabam-kernel/blob/master/index.js#L236).
-You can set any application parameter you want, you have full MWC core internalls at your disposal `MWC.emit`,`MWC.on`, `MWC.redisClient`, and `MWC.model.User`, `MWC.model.Documents` and custom models from calling `extendModel`.
+You can set any application parameter you want, you have full kabam core internalls at your disposal `kabam.emit`,`kabam.on`, `kabam.redisClient`, and `kabam.model.User`, `kabam.model.Documents` and custom models from calling `extendModel`.

 When you call `extendMiddleware(function(core){...})`, you can set app middlewares.
 They are [called]((https://github.com/mykabam/kabam-kernel/blob/master/index.js#L283) after